Daily transitions can be some of the most challenging parts of the day for families.

 Morning Struggles: Starting the Day Gently

-Waking up, getting dressed, eating breakfast, and preparing for school all within a short space of time can create pressure—especially if your child is already feeling anxious or unsettled.
+Waking up, getting dressed, eating breakfast, and preparing for school all within a short space of time can feel stressful for young children – especially those who easily become anxious or unsettled.

 Sometimes what looks like resistance or refusal is actually your child telling you: